CMLL Super Viernes (February 2012): Reyes del Aire 2012

 The Reyes del Aire ("Kings of the Air") tournament was contested under Torneo cibernetico elimination rules, which meant that two teams of nine would face off and whenever someone was pinned, forced to submit, counted out or disqualified they would be eliminated from the match.
 If there was more than one member of the surviving team left in the end then the team members would have to wrestle each other.
 For the 2012 tournament the tecnico team consisted of Ángel de Oro (2011 winner), Delta, Fuego, Guerrero Maya, Jr., Máscara Dorada, Rey Cometa, Stuka, Jr., Titán and Valiente.
 The rudo (also known as heels, someone portraying the "bad guy") team was composed of Euforia, Hijo del Signo, Mr. Águila, Pólvora, Puma King, Raziel, Rey Escorpión, Tiger and Virus.

 The match started out with everyone taking a turn in the ring, displaying the high flying action that the "Kings of the Air" title referred.
 Rey Cometa was the first wrestler eliminated, which brought on a quick succession of eliminations as Puma King and Raziel soon took their exit.
 From this point on the two teams took turns eliminating one of their opponents as Titán, Hijo del Signo, Fuego, Euforia, Guerrero Maya, Jr. and Tiger were eliminated.
-About half way through the eliminations Stuka, Jr. and Pólvora ended up eliminating each other as they were brawling and ignoring the referee's instructions which drew a double disqualification, resulting in both wrestlers being eliminated at the same time.
+About halfway through the eliminations Stuka, Jr. and Pólvora ended up eliminating each other as they were brawling and ignoring the referee's instructions which drew a double disqualification, resulting in both wrestlers being eliminated at the same time.
 The next couple of eliminations came in quick succession with Delta, Virus and Valiente being eliminated one by one.
 Máscara Dorada and Ángel de Oro executed a double team move on Rey Escorpión] to eliminate him as the 15th in the match.
 The match came down to the rudo Mr. Águila facing two opponents, Máscara Dorada and Ángel de Oro, for the tournament trophy.
 Mr. Águila was able to eliminate Máscara Dorada after he applied a Flip piledriver move.
 Following the elimination Máscara Dorada had to be carried out of the arena on a stretch.
 It was never confirmed in Máscara Dorada was actually injured or only pretending to be to play up the "devastating" effect of the Flip Piledriver move.
 In the end Mr. Águila got too careless, dismissing his much younger opponent, only to be trapped in Ángel de Oro's signature move, La Mecedora ("The Rocking chair"; a submission hold), and had to submit.
 The victory gave Ángel de Oro his second Reyes del Aire win.